Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

-* The User can also click on the "Rules" Button to get a brief summary of what to do.
+* The User can also click on the "Rules" Button to get a summary of what to do.

 <br>